-Temporary or permanent depletion notices are to be sent to the MSPRC at the address above.
+Temporary or permanent depletion notices are to be sent to the Non-Group Health Plan (NGHP) at the address above.
 These notices are the same forms used for the annual accounting, with the appropriate section filled in.
-You are to sign and date the accounting/attestation form, and have it witnessed by one other person, who will also sign and date.
-(The signatures do not need to be notarized).
-Mail the completed form only to the MSPRC.
-Do not mail any check copies or receipts unless requested by the MSPRC.
+You are to sign and date the accounting/attestation form, and have it witnessed by one other person, who will also sign and date the form (the signatures do not need to be notarized).
+Mail the completed form only to the Non-Group Health Plan (NGHP).
+Do not mail any check copies or receipts unless requested by the Non-Group Health Plan (NGHP).
 Retain all check copies, receipts, and a copy of your completed accounting/attestation form for your records.

 These services are included with Opal.

 If my MSA account runs out of money, who will pay my medical bills?

 If you self-administer your MSA and your account is temporarily or permanently out of funds, you are to notify your providers of any alternate insurance coverage that you may have.
 You will be responsible for any co-pays or out-of-pocket expenses during this period and may not reimburse yourself from the account funds when they are replenished.